 Snowmass, Colorado is mostly known for its amazing winter sports like skiing and snowboarding.
 The beautiful mountains that surround the area make for some of the best snow slopes in the entire country.
 However, there is much more to do in Snowmass than strap yourself to a snowboard.
-Here are our top five under the radar things to do in Snowmass to enjoy while you are visiting the area.
+Here are our top five under-the-radar things to do in Snowmass to enjoy while you are visiting the area.

 Krabloonik Dogsled Rides

 Krabloonik Dogsled Rides has been a staple of the Snowmass area for over 40 years and is loved by both visitors and locals alike.
 This attraction combines the cuteness of puppies with amazing dining options to give you an all-around great experience.
 The restaurant looks like a cozy log cabin and features amazing options for both lunch and dinner.
 They also offer dog sledding tours in which they provide you with a delicious meal on your tour—you can also choose to dine in their restaurant after your tour is completed.
 If a whole tour is not in your wheelhouse, you can always visit the dogs before or after your meal.
 Krabloonik recently came under new ownership and features a new chef who has created a whole new game-centric menu that displays the flavors around Snowmass.
-Some of these options include wild mushroom soup, elk tenderloin, pan roasted rabbit loin, smoked rainbow trout filet and the popular cedar plan roasted salmon.
+Some of these options include wild mushroom soup, elk tenderloin, pan-roasted rabbit loin, smoked rainbow trout filet and the popular cedar plan roasted salmon.
 These hearty meals are perfect after touring around in their amazing dogsled tours.

 Snowmass Hiking Trails

 Snowmass is most notably known for winter activities, but when the snow melts these ski trails turn into some of the most amazing hiking trails in all of the country.
 One of our favorite trails is Spiral Point.
 This amazing hike starts on the Rim Ridge Trail and is beautiful.
 Not many people hike this trail, so you will likely have the mountain to yourself.
 There is about 800 feet in elevation gain over the 1.3-mile trail, but this is made easier by frequent switchbacks to help with the elevation gain.
-The trail is surrounded by gorgeous wild flower beds and pristine views of Snowmass Village and the surrounding terrain.
+The trail is surrounded by gorgeous wildflower beds and pristine views of Snowmass Village and the surrounding terrain.
 The trail is generally out in the open and provides wide views of the valley, but it does get a bit warm during the summer months.
 This is overall an amazing hike that provides a wonderful view with minimal effort.

 Things to Do in Snowmass at the Anderson Ranch Arts Center

 Anderson Ranch Arts Center is a Mecca for artists looking to hone their craft.
 This amazing facility is open to anyone who is looking to develop and grow personal creativity.
-Artists of all levels come from across the country and the world to engage in meaningful discussion on various topics of art.
-Visitors to the Ranch will be able to view exhibits of local artists, workshops for people of all ages, and discussion on the arts.
+Artists of all levels come from across the country and the world to engage in meaningful discussions on various topics of art.
+Visitors to the Ranch will be able to view exhibits of local artists, workshops for people of all ages, and discussions on the arts.
 One of our favorites is the workshops for kids that address various topics throughout the year.
-Currently there is a STEAM workshop that lasts four days and teaches science, technology, engineering, art, and mathematics topics.
+Currently, there is a STEAM workshop that lasts four days and teaches science, technology, engineering, art, and mathematics topics.
 Anderson Ranch also offers many artist lectures that will teach you about their craft and approach.
-Currently there is an artist workshop featuring internationally renowned artist Enrique Martinez Celaya.
+Currently, there is an artist workshop featuring internationally renowned artist Enrique Martinez Celaya.
 He is the first Provost Professor of Humanities and Arts at the University of Southern California and a Montgomery Fellow at Dartmouth College.
-His work is in the permanent collections of the Metropolitan Museum of Art, the Whitney Museum of American Art, the Los Angeles County Museum of Art, the Museum of Fine Arts, Houston, State Hermitage Museum in St. Petersburg, Russia, the Museum der bildenden Künste Leipzig, and others.
+His work is in the permanent collections of the Metropolitan Museum of Art, the Whitney Museum of American Art, the Los Angeles County Museum of Art, the Museum of Fine Arts, Houston, the State Hermitage Museum in St. Petersburg, Russia, the Museum der bildenden Künste Leipzig, and others.

 The Lost Forest